8 Hot Digital Transformation Skills Every CIO Must Learn

 If you think digital transformation is all about technology, you have got it all wrong.
 There is much more to digital transformation than just technology.
 Digital transformation leaders should also be able to bring continuous improvements to the business process, test new operating models to identify whether any of them are worth implementing.
 All this would not be possible without in-depth knowledge about business processes.
 Having a comprehensive understanding of your business environment can also help you visualize who will be impacted by the digital transformation the most.
 Without understanding the key business drivers, you will never be able to succeed with digital transformation.

 5. Customer Experience

 As consumer technology matures, we see the emergence of new tools and platforms facilitating businesses in delivering a great customer experience.
 This has also led to a shift in customer expectations from brands as they are more demanding than ever before.
-IT leaders should take these changes into consideration especially when they have to fulfill strict enterprise technology requirements.
-Use the power of descriptive, predictive and prescriptive analytics to deliver an exceptional customer experience through design and product delivery.
+To achieve customer experience goals, IT leaders should take these changes into consideration especially when they have to fulfill strict enterprise technology requirements.
+Use the power of descriptive, predictive and prescriptive analytics to deliver an exceptional customer experience through design and product delivery and customer experience management.
 Use the best dedicated server to deliver an unmatched user experience.

 6. Change Management

 Whenever you talk about digitally transforming your organization, you are bound to face some resistance.
 Did you know why people resist change?
 Because they are comfortable in their existing environment and don’t want to start from scratch, learn new skills and adjust to a completely new ecosystem.
 Apart from resistance, you will also experience fear, conflicts and an even higher employee turnover rate when you push your digital transformation initiatives.
 That is where change management comes into play.